dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 ![](/img/scribbles/50lines.png)

 Then I treated those lines as a probability distribution over possible futures.
-For each of the 1 month, 1 year, and 10 year task-horizon thresholds, I calculated what percentage of the lines had crossed over that threshold by a given year.
+For each of three task-horizon thresholds, I calculated what percentage of the lines had reached them in a given year.

 ![](/img/scribbles/cdf.png)

-Or, here's a summary as a table:
+Here's a summary as a table:

 | Threshold | 10th Percentile | 50th Percentile | 90th Percentile | % Reached  <br>by 2050 |
 | --------- | --------------------------- | ---------------------------------- | --------------------------- | ---------------------- |